ilai-deutel/kibi/README.md

 * Command to jump to a given row/column
 * Handle window resize (UNIX only)
-* Parsing configuration files: global editor configuration, language-specific syntax highlighting configuration
+* Parsing configuration files: global editor configuration, language-specific syntax highlighting configuration (38 languages and counting)
 * Display line numbers on the left of the screen; display file size in the status bar
 * Syntax highlighting: multi-line strings
 * *Save as* prompt when no file name has been provided
-* Command to duplicate the current row
+* Command to duplicate the current row, to quickly move between words
 * Ability to execute an external command from the editor and paste its output
 * Memory safety, thanks to Rust!
 * Many bug fixes